n-iv/nextcloud-sessiontoken/README.md

 cd sessiontoken
 ```

-- now hash the password using:
+- now get a random API key and the hashed version of it by using :

 ```
-php hash-apikey.php <your password>
+php hash-apikey.php
 ```

+- keep your cleartext api key in a safe place to be used in your app using sessiontoken.
-- store the hashed password into config/config.php in a key named "sessiontoken_apikey_hash"
+- store the hashed api key into config/config.php in a key named "sessiontoken_apikey_hash"
 - in the nextcloud application manager, enable the application named "sessiontoken"

+That's it, the sessiontoken is now configured.

+# Usage

-now you can ask for a token for any user on this Nextcloud by calling the following endpoint :
+Now you can ask for a token for any user on this Nextcloud by calling the following endpoint :

 ```
-curl -XPOST https://yournextcloud/apps/sessiontoken/token -d "apikey=yourpassword&user=theusername&name=your-application"
+curl -XPOST https://yournextcloud/apps/sessiontoken/token -d "apikey=yourapikey&user=theusername&name=your-application"
 ```